-REQUIRED DOCUMENTATION FOR CONCEPT PROPOSAL
+REQUIRED DOCUMENTATION FOR PROJECT PROPOSAL

-The following documents must be uploaded into SOAR as part of the Concept Proposal:
+The following documents must be uploaded into SOAR as part of the Project Proposal:

-1. Concept Proposal Form Signature Page - The signature page of the completed Concept Proposal Form should be printed and signed by the same Authorized Representative identified in the submitted resolution (see Appendix E) and then scanned and uploaded to SOAR as an attachment.
+Project Proposal Form Signature Page - The signature page of the completed Project Proposal Form should be printed and signed by the same Authorized Representative identified in the submitted resolution (see Appendix E) and then scanned and uploaded to SOAR as an attachment.

-To print the Concept Proposal Form from SOAR:
+To print the Project Proposal Form from SOAR:

 - a.
-Log into SOAR and go into the active CCNR Grant Program Concept Proposal Form - b.
-Ensure all Concept Proposal page information is complete and accurate - c.
-On the General Information tab, scroll to the bottom of the page and select the Preview/Submit button (NOTE: Clicking this button will not submit your Concept Proposal) - d.
-On the Concept Proposal Preview page, select the "Print Concept Proposal" button on the top - e.
-Select Ctrl+P, to print the Concept Proposal.
+Log into SOAR and go into the active Green Infrastructure Grant Program Project Proposal Form. - b.
+Ensure all Project Proposal page information is complete and accurate. - c.
+On the General Information tab, scroll to the bottom of the page and select the Preview/Submit button (NOTE: Clicking this button will not submit your Project Proposal). - d.
+On the Project Proposal Preview page, select the "Print Project Proposal" button on the top. - e.
+Select Ctrl+P, to print the Project Proposal.
 Choose the correct page range for just the signature page.
 Click Print. - 2.
 Site Plan Plans should be for the project for which funding is requested.
 If the project is part of a larger project, clearly indicate the portions to be grant-funded.
-Plans should contain specific property details, exterior boundaries, public access points, and location of the proposed improvements described in the Concept Proposal.
+Plans should contain specific property details, exterior boundaries, public access points, and location of the proposed improvements described in the Project Proposal.
 The plan should be specific enough to allow someone unfamiliar with the project to visualize it in detail. - 3.
 Photographs Provide up to five (5) labeled color photographs of different views of the project site reflecting current conditions. - 4.
 Cost Estimate Provide a cost estimate reflecting all costs associated with the project.
 Identify costs included in the grant request and costs covered by other funding sources.
-The cost of project elements funded by the CCNR Grant should not be split between the grant and other funding sources.
+The cost of project elements (specific line-items) funded by the Green Infrastructure grant should not be split between the grant and other funding sources.
 (See Appendix B for a sample format for development projects and Appendix C for a sample format for acquisition projects.)
-Cost estimates should include an individual line item for funding acknowledgment signage costs.
-(See Appendix L for signage requirements.)
+Cost estimates should include an individual line item for funding acknowledgment signage costs (See Appendix L for signage requirements). - 4.
+Community Engagement Plan Provide a detailed overview of the project's community engagement strategy.
+The plan should include past, current, and future activities to engage the community in the project planning, design, and implementation process.

-End of Required Documentation for Concept Proposal
+End of Required Documentation for Project Proposal